Need to know

 Will you need to pay to get tested?

 Public hospitals, respiratory clinics and GPs can perform COVID-19 tests for free for people who need to get tested.
-The government has provided funding for 100 pop-up respiratory clinics across Australia with many already opened.

 What if I don't have Medicare?